FTAndy/gpt-crawler/README.md

+# A toy
+Go to use [Github Copilot workspace](https://code.visualstudio.com/docs/editor/github-copilot#_chat-view) to analyze your code, this repo is tedious.

 Inspire by [gpt-crawler](https://github.com/BuilderIO/gpt-crawler)

 This package will crawl source code and doc files from the Github repo and generate an output file that can be shoved into GPT for building a repo assistant.
 You can do all kind of things using this assistant: